International

 Main Sectors of Industry

-The service sector dominates the Canadian economy: it represents 67.7% of the country's GDP and employs over 79% of the active population (the largest employer being the retail sector - which employs about 12% of the country’s workforce alone - and the business-related services sector).
+The service sector dominates the Canadian economy: it represents 69.6% of the country's GDP and employs over 80% of the active population (the largest employer being the retail sector - which employs about 12% of the country’s workforce alone - and the business-related services sector).
 The education and health sectors are also pivotal for the country’s economy.
 The most dynamic sectors in recent years have been telecommunications, tourism, internet and aerospace engineering.
-Tourism is the fifth-largest sector in the country’s economy, it provides 1 in 10 jobs and is responsible for 225,000 small and medium-sized businesses across Canada.
+Tourism was estimated to account for 1.5% of GDP at the end of Q3/2024, providing nearly 700,000 jobs.
+Concerning the retail sector, in 2023, retail sales increased 2.2% to CAD 794.4 billion, driven by gains at motor vehicle and parts dealers.
+In volume terms, sales rose 2.3%.

 Breakdown of Economic Activity By Sector Agriculture Industry Services